 When you start out in business, chances are that you’ll be going it alone.
 The majority of small start ups rely solely on the business owner.

 This individual might call in the help of one or two freelance workers to aid in parts of the startup, such as a graphic designer for the company’s logo and typeface, a web designer to help establish an impressive site and a photographer to take high-quality images of stock.
-However, as a business expands and experiences higher levels of demand, you will have to start taking on employees of your own.
+However, as a business expands and experiences higher levels of demand, you will have to start taking on staff of your own, which means protecting them.

 Protecting your finances